QCMX/qcmx.github.io/README.md

 ## Email obfuscation
 Email obfuscation helps fight spam.
 To this end the `href` attribute is encoded using ROT-13.
 After DOM load the `href` attribute of all elements with the `decode-href` class are automatically decoded.

 The e-mail is written in encoded form in the source code.
-To encode an e-mail link open the developer console and type `rot('name@example.com')`.
+To encode an e-mail link open the developer console (F12 in firefox) and type `rot('name@example.com')`.

 Then the `decode-href` class has to be added to the HTML.
 The `author_profile` and `teamgrid` includes support the `decode: true` setting to achieve this. `author_profile` should include `mailto:`